UGSDW/ugsdw.github.io/members/dues/index.md

  - April 1
  - May 1

-If you work in the dining hall, the easiest way to pay dues is to fill out a dues check-off form.
+The easiest way to pay dues is to fill out a dues check-off form.
 Grinnell will automatically deduct dues from your paycheck.

 <br>
 <a class="button" href="https://drive.google.com/file/d/1uVTv0z06ObxgjjtBlqn7zlP-H-s3TYbUX_7AixBwhzg/view"